 The problem is that effective co-disruptors are few and far between.
 To make matters worst, the good ones tend to be underleveraged.
 For example, they are assigned to roles in which they cannot fully work their magic.

 As a result, established organizations are too slow to tackle the transformation imperatives of our digital era.
-They are struggling with the new nature of change which is fast-pace, constant and disruptive.
+They are struggling with the new nature of change which is fast-paced, constant and disruptive.

 Article written for the Director Journal, the official print publication of the Institute of Corporate Directors.
 ICD is the definitive ‘go-to’ resource for Canada’s directors and boards.
 With contributions from corporate directors Kathy Milsom (Greater Toronto Airports Authority), Alan Hutton (Aequitas NEO Exchange), Paul Cantor (QuadReal Properties), Poonam Puri (Arizona Mining) and Merete Heggelund (Standards Council of Canada, Allied Oil and Gas).